gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 }
 ];

-// Supervisor.connect(...) will internally create a uuid to represent the client session const supervisor = await Supervisor.connect(options: {
+const supervisor = await Supervisor.connect(options: {
     services   // optional: for, e.g., preloading. the <wasm filename>.wasm
     // if not provided, Supervisor will load the wasm specified in supervisor.call()